Icedgarr/bse-test-class-repo/README.md

 # bse-test-class-repo
-Show students how to work with Git
+Show students how to work with Git and handle merge conflicts.

-Create conflict